How to Buy Your First Surfboard

 It’s highly likely that your beginner board will become your small wave board as you progress, so get something that you like and puts a smile on your face.

 Also remember, surfing is all about fun so if you’re loving that foamie and don’t even want to take it to that next step don’t.
 Just enjoy the ride.
-There’s a guy here in Newquay who surfs a foamie every day and is easily in the above average catagory.
-I saw him getting the best waves on the swell of the year at Fistral last week with a MASSIVE smile on his face.
+There’s a guy here in Newquay who My best mate surfs a foamie every time now and is a competent surfer.
+I saw him getting the best waves on the swell of the year at Fistral last week with a MASSIVE smile on his face. pulling into some absolute bombs at low tide Polzy last time I was in the UK and he had a wave count of double everyone else.
 I also use my ‘mini mal’ way more often than I should, but I can’t help but feel the stoke every time.